SprintHive/charts/README.md

 ### Configure your minikube

-> For these changes to be applied you must delete your node.
+> If you already have an existing minikube, for these changes to be applied you must delete your node,
+> as per the onscreen instructions

     # set the memory
     minikube config set memory 4096